Changes to the yesterday report are marked.

 - Three-month moratorium, starting on 1 April 2020, for loans granted by Investment-Development Bank of Republika Srpska.
 Six-months moratorium or grace period for individuals, upon request.

-- Deadline for submission of tax returns due by the end of March extended until 30 April 2020.
+- Deadline for submission of tax returns due by the end of March (communal fee for entrepreneurs, special republic fee, registered weapon tax, etc.) extended until 30 April 2020.

-- Deadline for payment of annual income tax and forest and fire protection fees, extended until 30 June 2020 for taxpayers affected with COVID-19 related measures who must submit an affidavit to that effect; payment in instalments allowed until the end of 2020.
+- Deadline for payment of annual income tax and forest and fire protection fees extended until 30 June 2020; payment in instalments allowed until the end of 2020, upon request, for taxpayers affected with COVID-19 related measures who must submit an affidavit to that effect until 30 June 2020.

 - Three-month moratorium on concession fees and rent for agricultural land leased from Republika Srpska.